Shopify pre-orders vs Kickstarter

 Common issues and how to fix them

 Payment charge failures: Customer’s vaulted card can fail when you attempt a deferred charge (card expired, cancelled, or insufficient funds).
-Set up automated emails requesting updated payment information, and provide a customer portal where buyers can u600pdate their cards.
+Set up automated emails requesting updated payment information, and provide a customer portal where buyers can update their cards.

 Theme compatibility: If the pre-order button doesn’t display correctly, check that your theme supports Shopify 2.0 app blocks.
 Contact app support for theme-specific assistance, especially for custom themes.